naoyeye/yangxiaomi/README.md

 # yangxiaomi
-a chrome extension for douban yangxiaomi
+a chrome extension for douban @yangxiaomi